bitkarrot/laiseebot/README.md

 - **/help** - get help commands, and a welcome message on how to use the bot
 - **/start** - automatically creates a wallet on LNBITS with LNURLp extension.
 > * Automatically creates a lnaddress with format of username@laisee.org, based on the telegram username.
-> * LN address cannot be changed once in play. [ lnbits url, tg username data stored on supabase] -
-> * Issue 3: How do we connect this with the front end where the user registers with their email?
-> Do we offer this as a paid service? e.g. XXX sats for a forwarder enabled. forwarders must be manually enabled on fastmail, requires human intervention.

 ## LaiseeBot Functions
-- **/image** - select an laisee image or upload your own to send and personalize
 - **/rates** - what daily exchange rate is between sats to hkd and usd

 ## transactions
 - **/laisee** - /laisee <amt> username, Sends a laisee to another, has sub menu pick image/msg. cannot send to user if they don't have a telegram account, notify user their recipient needs to start a conversation in order to receive their gift.

-- **/send** - /send <amt> username or LN address, just sends regular sats as normal
+- **/send** - /send <amt> telegram username
-- **/receive** - /receive <amt> or <any amt> , shows QR code for receiving sats
+- **/invoice** - /invoice <amt> , generate lightning invoice

 ## wallet functionality on lnbits
 - **/balance** - get current wallet balance on lnbits
-- **/lnbits** - get lnbits url so user can access interface directly

-## exit functionality - main wallet on lnbits
-- **/delete** - deletes LNBITS wallet, address and stops the bot, adds warning of any sats that are left in wallet will be donated/deleted.
+- Top Up Wallet

 ## create LN address [ on start ]
-- **/lnaddress** - view your ln address, email submenu option to add an email forwarder [WARNING: if end user modifies metadata on lnbits or changes TG name, the LN address needs to be updated on github, these two are connected. ]
+   [WARNING: if end user modifies metadata on lnbits or changes TG name, the LN address needs to be updated on github, these two are connected. ]

 ## lnurlP extension on lnbits
 - see fill command above, metadata for LN address that must be synced between lnbits and github are below:
     * amount: 100- 100000 sat
-    * accepts commments
     * on success: display message
     * dispatches webhook to : <<>>